szczyglis-dev/js-ai-body-tracker/README.md

 </body>
 </html>
 ```
-The above code loads the movie `movie.mp4` and initializes the human position analysis model, then displays the points detected on the video in real time, superimposing them on the input video.
+The above code loads the movie `movie.mp4` and initializes the human pose analysis model, then displays the points detected on the video in real time on canvas, superimposing them on the input video.

 **3) VIDEO INPUT: online stream (IPTV/m3u8)**